FeministComicNetwork/website/index.md

 Gender hope can be seen in the tradition of hope punx, creating futures and hope despite oppressive systems (/cistems) and telling about moments of gender euphoria.
 A world without gender norms and boundaries is possible, it's within our reach.
 We can build that world, first with our stories, then in our dreams and finally in the physical world.
 ## Infos:

-- submissions, if accepted, will be paid 20 € per page
+- submissions, if accepted, will be paid 20 € per page (you dont have to send us drafts or sketches, we usually accept all submissions if they aren't discriminatory or against our manifesto)

 - please use CMYK and DIN A5 upright format